Perform Stacked Regression on Existing Prediction Models

 Character variable giving the name of the column in

-that represents the observed binary outcomes (should be coded 0 and 1 for non-event and event, respectively).
-Only relevant formodel_type
+new_datathat represents the observed binary outcomes (should be coded 0 and 1 for non-event and event, respectively).
+Only relevant formodel_type="logistic"; leave asNULLotherwise.
+Leave asNULLifnew_datadoes not contain any outcomes.- survival_time

 Character variable giving the name of the column in